 What is the Corn Adomnáin?

-What would have been its sixth year, the Corn Adomnáin Competition in International Humanitarian Law (IHL) is a cross-border competition organised by the Irish Red Cross for those with an interest in this area of law.
+The Corn Adomnáin is an IHL competition organised by the Irish Red Cross for those with an interest in this area of law.
 The competition gets its name from the Cáin Adomnáin, or the ‘Law of Innocents’ as it is often referred to.
-The Cáin Adomnáin is an early Irish IHL treaty which was signed in Birr, Co.
+The Cáin Adomnáin is an early Irish IHL treaty that was signed in Birr, Co.
 Offaly in 697AD.
-Acknowledging Ireland’s strong humanitarian record, the competition aims to encourage students to engage with IHL outside of the lecture hall, and provides competitors with the opportunity to apply their legal knowledge to ‘real-life’ situations.

 The competition involves a fictitious case study of a conflict and participating students take part in role-plays, simulations and moot courts to explore key elements of IHL (e.g. use of autonomous weapons, urban warfare, protection of women and children, and healthcare).
 Their performance is evaluated by a judging panel composed of highly experienced persons in the field of international law.
 The Corn Adomnáin offers students a rich and stimulating experience that allows them to develop their understanding of IHL and its application.